 - University of Chicago Celiac Disease Center

-- Center for CD Research (now in Boston, MD)
+- Center for CD Research (now in Boston, MA)

 Or, for great monthly info, sign up for my free monthly gluten-free newsletter (see sidebar)

-- My favorite: “Real Life with Celiac Disease” by Melinda Dennis, MS, RD, and Daniel Leffler, MS, MD
+- “Real Life with Celiac Disease” by Melinda Dennis, MS, RD, and Daniel Leffler, MS, MD

 - The Gluten-Free Nutrition Guide by Tricia Thompson